RMWinslow/slides/2023aug25lowerhours.md

 - During the pandemic, both full and partial UI spiked upwards.
 Moreover, PUI increased as a *share* of total UI benefits.
 - In CPS, part-time employment did spike upwards, but relatively less than unemployment did.
 This results in the opposite pattern in ratio of P to U as seen in UI.
-- Same graph but with part-time work restricted to those who work 20 hours or less.

 <img src="img/2023aug23/CPS%20IPUMS%20P%20as%20share%20of%20P%20and%20U%20(sub20).png" style="width:100%;">

+(Above: Same graph but with part-time work restricted to those who work 20 hours or less.)